-- (a) The dissertation shall count for forty (40) percent of the degree mark. - (b) The dissertation shall be written on an area of international law approved by the Dean of Law or nominee and under the supervision of a member of academic staff. - (c) A candidate must show proficiency in the exposition and application of legal principles and familiarity with the published work relevant to the subject-matter of the dissertation.
+- (a) The dissertation shall be written on an area of international law approved by the Dean of Law or nominee and under the supervision of a member of academic staff. - (b) A candidate must show proficiency in the exposition and application of legal principles and familiarity with the published work relevant to the subject-matter of the dissertation.